-This is a chapter from my upcoming book, Meta-Learning: Powerful Mental Models for Deep Learning and Thriving in the Digital Age.
-It is currently available for pre-order and you can pick it up at 50% off.
+This is a free sample chapter from my book, Meta-Learning: Powerful Mental Models for Deep Learning and Thriving in the Digital Age.

 Before you can learn to do deep learning, you must become a developer.
 Being a developer is not only about programming.
 In the larger scheme of things, being able to write code is just a small part of what a developer can do.

 If I were to start all over, I would optimize this part of the journey for fun.
 I would want to get into the tinkering mindset and start feeling comfortable messing around on my computer.
 There is no better way to achieve this than by working on something you truly enjoy.

 I would take it easy.
 When it comes to learning, consistency beats intensity every time.
 When you are just starting something, there is no better way to stay consistent than to not exert yourself too much.
 I would still make quick progress, because this time around, I would know what to focus on.
 This is what the beginning of this chapter will cover.

 My first stop would be to complete one of the programming MOOCs.
 They don’t teach you a lot about being a developer, but they do teach you some things about writing code.
 I would probably go for Harvard CS50 on edx.
 And, as I want to have fun, I might choose the game programming track.